 Mindset can be defined as our system of attitudes and beliefs that shape our thoughts and actions.
 It is the ‘lens’ through which people make sense of the world and events around them.
 Many businesses like Microsoft have embraced what Stanford Professor Carol Dweck refers to as the “growth mindset”.
 According to Dweck, people with fixed mindsets don’t believe they can grow and learn throughout their lives.
 They assume talents are innate or ‘fixed.
 They therefore look for approval for qualities and know-how they already possess.
 Conversely, people with a growth mindset are curious, open-minded and seek ongoing learning, development and stretch.

-Building on Dweck’s research, we have developed a powerful Amplifying vs Diminishing Mindset™ transformation framework, see diagram below, for helping individuals and teams to understand their mindset and how it is impacting their work, relationships, ability to learn and overall happiness.
+Building on Dweck’s research, we have developed a powerful Amplifying vs Diminishing Mindset™ transformation framework, see diagram below, for helping individuals and teams to understand their mindset and how it is impacting their work, relationships, learning and overall happiness.

 People’s mindsets aren’t fixed.
-They can choose to move from the Diminishing to the Amplifying Mindset when they become more conscious about how their mindset operates and shifts in response to situational triggers at work and outside.
+They can choose to move from the Diminishing to the Amplifying Mindset when they become more conscious about how their mindset shifts in response to situational triggers.
 Our mindset and behaviors are shaped by what we choose to focus on.
 If we focus on weaknesses, problems, threats, and shortcomings, that is all we’ll end of seeing.
-By focusing more of their attention on talents, possibilities, opportunities and successes, employees can unlock positive attitudes and behaviors that improve their learning and performance.
-The key is to help employees become more aware of their mindset, especially during times of significant stress and pressure, so they can change course to ensure they adopt a more Amplifying Mindset that contributes positively to team and business success.
+By focusing more on talents, possibilities, opportunities and successes, we can unlock positive attitudes and behaviors that improve our performance, wellbeing and success.
+The key for leaders is to help people become more aware of their mindset, especially during times of significant stress and pressure.
+This will enable people staying into the Diminishing Mindset to change course and adopt a more Amplifying Mindset.

-It is important to point out that research on mindset is far from conclusive and even Professor Dweck’s popular “growth mindset” has attracted a lot of critique in recent academic research.
-However, in my own experience, mindset is hugely powerful for helping individuals and teams build greater self-awareness and perspective on how their underlying beliefs and assumptions shape their decisions, actions, and relationships.
+It is important to point out that research on mindset is far from conclusive.
+Even Professor Dweck’s popular “growth mindset” has attracted a lot of critique in recent academic papers.
+However, in my own experience, mindset is hugely powerful for helping people and organizations build greater self-awareness and perspective on how their underlying beliefs and assumptions shape their decisions, actions, and relationships.

-Profound megatrends and disruptive ‘black swan’ forces like Covid are causing major shifts in paradigms, assumptions, and expectations about the way we manage, motivate, and develop people.
-Positive psychology and positive people practices offer leadership and HR teams a refreshingly different and empowering paradigm and evidence-based techniques to unlock greater performance, faster innovation and sustainable growth that benefits multiple stakeholders, not just shareholders.
-There are literally dozens of techniques and tools emerging in this fast-growing positive people practices area, however, the five outlined here are a great starting point for any organization wanting to harness the benefits of this approach.
+Powerful megatrends and disruptive ‘black swan’ forces like Covid are causing major shifts in beliefs and assumptions about the way we manage, motivate, and develop people.
+Positive psychology and positive people practices offer leadership and HR teams a refreshingly different and empowering way to unlock greater performance, innovation and sustainable growth.
+There are literally dozens of new techniques and tools emerging in this fast-growing area, however, the five outlined here are a great starting point for any organization wanting to harness the benefits of positive people practices.

 Join us to learn more about Positive People Practices at our interactive webinar at 2pm GMT on 30 March 2020.